hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 ##### Sagami ( #Nenzi_2004)
 *Kanagawa region*

+Nenzi's research (2004) on Edo period travelling and tourism looks the relationship between travelers and their destinations using the Edo-period region of Sagami (located in modern day Kanagawa prefecture) as a case study.
+She argues that over time attractions to draw tourists developed into a commodification of local history and regional specialties, revealing a common type of traveler that she calls "consumer tourists" (ibid 286).
+As she traces the changes that occurred in this region that relate to that traveler, she observes many cases of conflict between regional parties who competed for profits from tourists.
+To resolve this conflict, these parties turn to the regional governments and Edo authorities.

+In one example from 1650, the head of a temple of the goddess Benzaiten in Enoshima complained that local fisherman were selling the diety's amulets and leading travelers to their own establishments, instead of telling them how to reach the temple lodgings.
+This results in a loss of income for the temple, thus they petitioned the shrine and temple magistrate in Edo to put a stop to those legitimate inns.
+The response from the magistrate was a compromise, allowing the private non-temple affiliated inns to be run when there was an overflow of travelers which the temple could not accommodate.
+As for the amulet distribution, it could continue as long as "those who benefited from it also provide services to the temple" (Nenzi 2004, 306).
+Despite this ruling, the fishermen and other local entrepreneurs continued to target pilgrims, and over the decades tensions between them and the temple grew.
+However by the nineteenth century the number of pilgrims grew to the point that the temple infrastructure could not handle their accommodation, and here Nenzi observes the temple's efforts of commercialism as they offered various accommodations packages and special amenities, and provided elaborate meals and entertainment to guests.

+Nenzi also observes a similar trend of competition for the profits from pilgrims in the region around Ōyama.
+In the latter part of the eighteenth-century quarrels arose over packhorse fares and lodgings of pilgrims (ibid 308).
+By 1840 local inn and village leaders

+This example of the Enoshima temple reveals the increase of consumerism of pilgrimage

 Villages stopping practices that lessened pilgrim visitors

 Nenzi recognizes that efforts made by regional authorities to attract visitors to their region,  requesting ferry services to lower fares and
-"These official ordinances and self-imposed codes of conduct intended to regulate the proliferation of traffic indicate the growing complexity of the space of travel and the increasing weight of consumer logic.
-For *meisho* like Oyama and Enoshima to maintain their appeal in the eyes of consumer tourists, the promise of worldly benefits bestowed by the enshrined deities had to be complemented with the guarantee of more immediate gratifications - teahouses, inns, restaurants, souvenir stands, and, at least in Oyama, a baggage delivery network.
-(309)" (Nenzi 309).
+"These official ordinances and self-imposed codes of conduct intended to regulate the proliferation of traffic indicate the growing complexity of the space of travel and the increasing weight of consumer logic" (ibid 309).

-"Simultaneously, villages in the region competed among themselves to secure a share of the profits to be derived from pilgrims headed for Oyama" (309)
+To appeal to the consumer tourists, these religious institutions had to offer more "immediate gratifications" and more worldly services (ibid).

-The value of pilgrimage came from meibutsu
+Nenzi observes that this new value of pilgrimage that came from  meibutsu

 "Many locations without any other notable appeal could create themselves as *meisho* simply by promoting the (301) right house special.53 Elsewhere tasty cuisine served as a means to add to the fame of a locale and to increase its appeal as a travel destination" (302)